 The Nominating Committee shall consist of the Past Chair, the Chair, and the Chair-elect.
 The Division Past Chair shall chair the Nominating Committee.

-The Nominating Committee shall nominate the annually elected members of the Executive Committee: the Chair-elect, Program Chair-elect (PDW Chair), one Academic-at-large Representative, and one Practitioner-at-large Representative, and in alternate years, the Global-representative-at-large
+The Nominating Committee shall nominate the annually elected members of the Executive Committee: the Program Chair-elect (PDW Chair), one Academic-at-large Representative, and one Practitioner-at-large Representative, and in alternate years, the Global-representative-at-large

 The Nominating Committee shall determine the final slate of nominees, as follows:

-The sole nominee for the Chair-elect position shall be the current Program Chair, unless the Nominating Committee determines that additional nominee(s) for this position should also be submitted to the membership for a vote.

 No more than three candidates shall be included on the ballot for any position.
 Consent of each nominee shall be obtained prior to the publication of the ballot.